Grown-up Ribena and cake

 Heat slowly, stirring, until the sugar is dissolved and the fruit is cooked.
 Pot up into sterilised jars (wash thoroughly, then put in a cool oven for 10 minutes.
 Keep in the fridge.

-Red berries compote
+Red berry compote

 Unopened jars will keep for a year or more.
 You can make it with tayberries, loganberries, hybrid berries or raspberries (or any combination).
 You can use blackberries if you don’t mind the bigger pips.